 (a) Any prospective offeror desiring an explanation or interpretation of the solicitation, drawings, specifications, etc., must request it in writing.
 Questions regarding the original solicitation or any amendment must be received by the Procurement Officer no later than five (5) days prior to opening unless an earlier date is stated on the Cover Page.
 Label any communication regarding your questions with the name of the procurement officer, and the solicitation's title and number.
 Oral explanations or instructions will not be binding.
-[See R. 19-445.2042(B)] Any information given a prospective offeror concerning a solicitation will be furnished promptly to all other prospective offerors as an Amendment to the solicitation, if that information is necessary for submitting offers or if the lack of it would be prejudicial to other prospective offerors.
+[See R. 19-445.2042(B)] Any information given a prospective offeror concerning a solicitation, if that information is necessary for submitting offers or if the lack of it would be prejudicial to other prospective offerors.
 See clause entitled "Duty to Inquire."
 We will not identify you in our answer to your question. (b) The State seeks to permit maximum practicable competition.
 Offerors are urged to advise the Procurement Officer -- as soon as possible -- regarding any aspect of this procurement, including any aspect of the Solicitation that unnecessarily or inappropriately limits full and open competition.
 [See R. 19-445.2140] [02-2A095-2]

-REJECTION/CANCELLATION (JANUARY 2006) The State may cancel this solicitation in whole or in part.
+REJECTION/CANCELLATION (JAN 2004) The State may cancel this solicitation in whole or in part.
 The State may reject any or all proposals in whole or in part.
 [SC Code Section 11-35-1710 & R.19-445.2065.]